 Grade Level Approximate Minutes

+KINDERGARTEN 10 minutes

 GRADE 1 10 minutes

 GRADE 2 20 minutes

 GRADE 3 30 minutes

 GRADE 4 40 minutes

 GRADE 5 50 minutes

 The quantity of homework assigned to all students should naturally expect to increase as students promote to the next grade level.
 It is expected that students will have homework every night, with a lightened load on Wednesday so students have the opportunity to attend church services.
-If official homework is not assigned on a particular night, students should spend time reviewing their notes/assignments from class and/or spend at least 30 minutes reading.
+If official homework is not assigned on a particular night, students should spend time reviewing their notes/assignments from class and/or spend at least 30 minutes reading (lesser time for younger grade levels).
+Parents/guardians may assist their children with completing homework assignments, but should refrain from completing homework for their child.
+Assignments should be completed by the student, which means completed in the student's own handwriting.
+Students who submit homework completed by parents/guardians (including assignments submitted not in the student's own handwriting) will not receive credit for the assignment.